 Most members of each of these organizations are trained Skywarn Spotters.
 Members report sightings and observations to the net control operator, who in turn passes information meeting severe criteria on to the forecasters at the NWS JAX headquarters.
 These observations are a significant help to forecasters since radar images cannot always record low level activity.
 Skywarn Net Control Operators receive further training to insure that radio nets are in compliance with Flagler Skywarn Net Policy jointly developed by the sponsoring radio communications organizations.

 If you are a radio operator or would like to become one, click on the links to each of these organizations for further information.

 Flagler Skywarn uses two radio services for Skywarn Nets.
-They are the two meter or 70cm amateur radio (ham) bands and the General Mobile Radio Service (GMRS).
+They are the two meter amateur radio (ham) band and the General Mobile Radio Service (GMRS).
 OPERATING ON ANY OF THESE FREQUENCY BANDS REQUIRES A SPECIFIC FEDERAL COMMUNICATIONS COMMISSION LICENSE.
 Of course anyone who has a scanner can listen in.
 Frequencies used are:

 462.675 PL 141.3 REACT Team 4800 Tac 8 repeater

 Most Skywarn Nets are "directed nets" and all radio traffic must go through the designated Net Control Station (NCS) for the duration of the net.